artoaaltonen/shelly-plus-plug-s-traffic-lights/README.md

-# shelly-plus-plug-s-traffic-lights
+# Shelly Plus Plug S traffic lights

-Use your Shelly device as traffic lights
+Use your Shelly device as scheduled traffic lights.